Congrats! You’ve decided on the product or service you would like to promote! You are finding your niche.

 If you reach those that are only interested in your product you will have better success.
 You will be able to focus your attention and your money on advertising to those who will benefit from what you have to offer.

-What I mean by this is that you need to determine your “target audience”.
-The target audience will be a specific group of people who would be or are currently interested in your products.
+This means you need to determine your “target audience”.
+The target audience will be a specific group of people who would be interested in your product or service specifically.

-Choose two primary indicators and then 1 to 3 secondary indicators.
+Choose two primary indicators and then 1 – 3 secondary indicators.
 For example, If you are a strength trainer, you would most likely choose males from 18-45.
 Your main indicators are gender and age.
-Maybe you will want to look at their income level or where they live.
+Maybe you will want to look at their income level or where they live as well.

 Psychographics is also essential to analyze.
 You can determine it from the media they use: